Joseph5610/fxradio/README.md

 [Visit the website of the project to find more information](https://hudacek.online/fxradio)

-# Download
+# Download and run the app

 Download the latest release from [Releases](https://github.com/Joseph5610/fxradio-main/releases) page in this repository.
 Currently, we provide several release files:
-- Plain JAR file with dependencies, but beware, the JAR file can only be run using **Java 1.8**.
+- Plain JAR file with dependencies
-- Otherwise, we currently provide standard .dmg installer for macOS
+- .dmg installer for macOS
+- .msi installer for Windows

-:warning: **Native format for Windows/Unix OS is currently not built** Those builds have not been tested, but you can still try to build it yourself.
+:warning: **Native format for Unix OS is currently not built** Those builds have not been tested, but you can still try to build it yourself.

-# How to run the app

-Assuming you already downloaded the preferred distribution from [Releases](https://github.com/Joseph5610/fxradio-main/releases) page, there is just a few more steps to run the app.

-If you downloaded DMG archive **fxradio_macOS.dmg**:
+### Windows

+Download **fxradio_windows.msi**, run it and proceed with installation.
+Windows version is currently in beta, so you should expect some bugs.

+In case your antivirus flags the installer as malicious, please add it to exceptions.
+App is currently not correctly signed so it might trigger some false positives.

+### macOS
+Download DMG archive **fxradio_macOS.dmg**.
+After downloading follow those steps:
 1. Double click to open the downloaded file and move the FxRadio icon into "Applications" folder
 2. Find the FXRadio application in Launchpad or Applications folder in Finder